quantling/discriminative_lexicon_model/docs/source/measures.rst

 Semantic support and functional load are the measures that care how much the target triphone/word is supported.
 Semantic measures can be set up from another perspective, namely from the perspective of the target word/triphone's neighborhood.
 If the target word is supported (or activated) strongly alone with the others being not activated so much, then the target word has less chance to be confused with other similar words.
 On the other hand, if the target word has many neighbors activated at the same time with very close competition, then the target word may be difficult to process, even if it receives the strongest activation/support.

-This concept of "uncertainty" is defined in pyldl as the sum of the products of the correlation coefficients between the predicted vector of the target word and all the other words' vectors and the correlation's ranks:
+This concept of "uncertainty" is defined in discriminative_lexicon_model as the sum of the products of the correlation coefficients between the predicted vector of the target word and all the other words' vectors and the correlation's ranks:

 .. math::